kentjx/8-Week-SQL-Challenge/Case-Study #4 - Data Bank/A. Customer Nodes Exploration.md

 ![image](https://user-images.githubusercontent.com/87967846/148573336-51f689ae-ef22-41b2-a784-2823ba09fb26.png)

---What is the median, 80th and 95th percentile for this same reallocation days metric for each region?
+- What is the median, 80th and 95th percentile for this same reallocation days metric for each region?

 ```sql
 with date_diff as (